 - Harmful = Substances which may cause death or acute or chronic damage to health when inhaled, swallowed or absorbed via the skin.

 - Corrosive = Substances which may destroy living tissues when coming into contact with them.

 - Irritant = Non-corrosive substances which, through immediate, prolonged or repeated contact with the skin may cause inflammation.

 Since COSHH has been established (25 years ago), there has been an overall reduction in hazardous substance related ill health.
 It’s thanks to regulations such as this that safer practice in the workplace can be up kept.
 With harmful substances being in the most unlikely places a lot of the time such as in factories, shops, farms, offices and labs it is important that every business checks what steps it needs to follow in order to stay within the correct health and safety regulations.

-Here at Risk Assessment Products, we have a number of products that can help educate employees on the rules and regulation regarding COSHH and supply a range of specialist equipment that will help prevent or reduce workers exposure to harmful substances.
+At Risk Assessment Products, we have a number of products that can help educate employees on the rules and regulations associated with COSHH and supply a range of specialist equipment that will help prevent or reduce workers exposure to harmful substances.

 Just a few of our COSHH health and safety products include our COSHH information and help posters, Coshh DVD's that look into how to handle and store substances and COSHH cabinets that safely store any hazardous materials.